- Thank you for all your help and advice. I would recommend you to anyone needing a good solicitor

 - Thank you very much for all of the work that you have done, delighted with the speed with which matters were concluded

 Richard is Managing Partner of the firm who specialises in Residential Property Law.
+He has dealt with residential property transactions for over 30 years.

-As a residential conveyancing solicitor he has a wealth of experience with a wide range of residential property transactions, including expertise in Staircasing and Shared Ownership, Re-mortgages, Listed Buildings and mixed Commercial and Residential Units.
+As a residential conveyancing solicitor he has a great wealth of experience with a wide range of residential property transactions, including expertise in Staircasing and Shared Ownership, Re-mortgages, Listed Buildings and mixed Commercial and Residential Units.

 What Richard says: